-Pulmonary mucormycosis is an opportunistic pulmonary fungal infection from a fungus belonging to the order Mucorales (the older term zygomycosis is no longer used).
+Pulmonary mucormycosis is an opportunistic pulmonary fungal infection from a fungus belonging to the order Mucorales.

 It has to be distinguished from the related counterpart invasive pulmonary aspergillosis (IPA) as modern first-line antifungals typically used for aspergillosis lack activity against fungi causing mucormycosis 1.

-Mucormycosis is not a reportable disease thus rendering the true incidence of infection unknown and may be underrecognised 2.
-Pulmonary mucormycosis is considered a rare disease most commonly encountered in patients with prolonged neutropaenia.
-Patients with a history of solid organ or hematopoietic stem cell transplantation or treatment with deferoxamine (iron-chelator) are also at risk 1.
+Mucormycosis is not a reportable disease thus rendering the true incidence of infection unknown and may be under-recognized 2.
+Pulmonary mucormycosis is considered a rare disease most commonly encountered in patients with prolonged neutropaenia, including those with a history of solid organ or hematopoietic stem cell transplantation.
+Patients in treatment with deferoxamine (iron-chelator) are also at risk 1.

 Agents of mucormycosis are ubiquitous fungi commonly found in decaying organic substrates, including but not limited to bread, fruits, vegetable matter, soil, compost piles and animal excreta.
 They comprise a group of filamentous fungi in the subphylum Mucormycotina with spores ranging from 3-11 µm in diameter.
-Thus easily aerosolised and dispersed they can cause infections in humans by either inhalation or when introduced through a cutaneous or percutaneous route.
+Thus easily aerosolized and dispersed they can cause infections in humans by either inhalation or when introduced through a cutaneous or percutaneous route.
 Although frequently harmless for the immunocompetent, they are capable of causing severe, frequently life-threatening infections in humans 1,2.

 Pathogenesis and immunology